 Another wonderful monument is the Cathedral of the Savior or La Seo de Zaragoza.
 It is considered to be the finest piece of Christian architecture in the Spanish city.
 It was built between the 12th and 17th century and is a mix of architectural traditions, featuring aspects of the Romanesque style, Gothic and Baroque.
 The cathedral’s museum is a fascinating tapestry museum and displays one of the finest collections of tapestries in the world.

 The Puente de Piedra is also known as the Stone Bridge or the Bridge of Lions due to the four lions placed on the pillars at the end of the bridge.
-It is a bridge across the River Ebro that was originally built in the 12th century and reconstructed in 1659.
+It is a bridge across the Ebro river that was originally built in the 12th century and reconstructed in 1659.
 The reconstruction of the bridge was of great economic importance for the development of the Aragon regionand all the country.
 A great way to see the bridge is to take a riverside stroll along the pedestrian footpaths built for Expo 2008.
-Walking along the riverbanks also provides some good birdwatching opportunities.A tour of Zaragoza would not be complete without some Francisco de Goya and one way to see a great expose of the artist’s work is at the Museo Goya right near the city‘s old town.
+Walking along the riverbanks of the Ebro also provides some good birdwatching opportunities.A tour of Zaragoza would not be complete without some Francisco de Goya and one way to see a great expose of the artist’s work is at the Museo Goya right near the city‘s old town.
 Each of the three floors has a different focus with the second floor exhibiting Goya’s own work.
 You can also see Francisco de Goya‘s first self-portrait and his portraits of King Carlos IV and Queen Maria Luisa.
 For a wonderful dining experience, head to the collection of lanes known as El Tubo, just by the Plaza del Espana, where you will find bars with tapas aplenty, as well as gourmet shops with Zaragoza delicias.

 Articles about Spain published by Odyssey Traveller: